TzunderWulf/prg05-laravel/README.md

     - Separate action in a controller;
     - Is allowed via AJAX.
 - User is allowed only to do certain things, when they have completed an action (example: logged in on five different days)

+*Disclaimer: all characters, images and data belong to MiHoYo, this a mere fan/school project and has no relations to the company or Genshin Impact.*